-To apply for any one of the following positions, please go to the University Human Resource Services website.
+To apply for any one of the following positions, please go to the University Human Resources website.
 Applications sent directly to our office will not be taken into consideration.

-Required: Two years college level course work and one year academic library experience.
+- Two years of college level coursework.
+One year of library experience.

 - Reading knowledge of at least one Slavic language in Cyrillic script and a non-English Western European language at a level to fully understand the content of a work, in order to assign subject headings and appropriate call number.,/li>

 - Strong computer skills including working knowledge of Microsoft Office (Word, Excel, Outlook), and library-specific databases; and knowledge of standard office procedures and equipment including email, internet applications, and database searching.

 - Strong planning, organizational, and time management skills; and ability to pay attention-to-detail, work with disruptions, and follow established guidelines.

 - Demonstrated problem solving and decision making abilities and ability to perform complex duties with high degree of accuracy.